wead-hsu/type-theme/_posts/2017-05-06-effective-softmax.md

 where the $$l_j$$ is the logit of $$j$$th word.

-If we need to estimate the likelihood of a sentence, we have to compute the logits for each word at each timestep, which will be very computationally expensive.
+To estimate the likelihood of a sentence, we have to compute the logits for each word at each timestep, which will be very computationally expensive.

 Therefore, several techniques are proposed to remedy this problem.
 The most famous algorithm maybe the Sampled Softmax algorithm, which is introduced in the [Tensorflow webpage](https://www.tensorflow.org/tutorials/seq2seq).